Tirzepatide monograph · Evidence review

 Why the dose ladder is the main defense

 None of these numbers are static — they track the dose.
 That is exactly why Zepbound is started at 2.5 mg and raised slowly, in 2.5 mg steps no closer than four weeks apart, up to a maximum of 15 mg1.
 The slow climb gives the gut time to adapt and keeps the GI effects in the "mild to moderate" band for most people.
 Rushing the ladder, or jumping back to a high dose after a gap, is the fastest way to turn manageable nausea into a reason to quit.
-The full schedule and practical tolerance tips are in our tirzepatide dosing ladder and side effects guide.
+For when each wave actually peaks and fades, see how long do Zepbound side effects last.
+The full schedule and practical tolerance tips are in our tirzepatide dosing ladder and side effects guide, and the practical mechanics of giving the shot — sites, rotation, and storage — are in how & where to inject Zepbound.

 The serious warnings: rare but real